DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-a-veteran.md

 Doing an undergraduate degree leading to QTS means that you would be qualified to teach in England.

 You do not need to apply for a bursary to get one.
-Your teacher training provider will determine whether you are eligible and will then pay you in monthly instalments across the final 2 years of your course.
+Your teacher training provider will determine whether you are eligible.

+You’ll receive £20,000 in each of the last 2 years of your course in equal monthly instalments.

 ## Postgraduate scholarships and bursaries